It’s a long way to the top if you wanna rock ‘n’ roll ~ AC/DC

 Deacon Leonard Lockett locked into the mighty elements from the early 1970s.
 He remembers vividly the night when love was changing the minds of pretenders while chasing the clouds away.

-“Earth, Wind & Fire played Hofheinz Pavilion which at the time was the best venue in the city,” Lockett says.
+“Earth, Wind & Fire played Hofheinz Pavilion when it was the best venue in the city,” Lockett says.
 “Those were the pre-Summit days.
 Mega-show with the Isley Brothers and Gladys Knight & the Pips.
 The ticket was $15-20.
 Best-ever bang for the buck.”

 Rust never sleeps for Ed Marintsch when it comes to Neil Young who Marintsch traveled with his son recently to see perform with another best-loved, Band of Horses, at the Red Rocks Amphitheatre outside of Denver.

-Steve Pothier caught an introduced to Ween while in middle school with Chocolate and Cheese … funk, folk and rock fed into the proverbial blender for a uniquely twisted take.
+Steve Pothier caught an introduction to Ween while in middle school with Chocolate and Cheese … funk, folk and rock fed into the proverbial blender for a uniquely twisted take.

 “Their music was strange but confident in its obscurity,” Pothier says.
 “After years and years of failed attempts to see the band live, I finally got my hands on a ticket for a concert November of this year.
 The show was amazing … scratched another item off my list of unfulfilled dreams.”